makyo/makyo.ink/content/post/fiction/missives.md

 Though you declined to quote any of your favorite verse during our stroll through the garden, I hope that you do not mind the wandering words of your companion.
 A coyote finds much on his mind, surrounded by by books.
 Books!
 And yet there I was, enjoying a walk above all else.

 I've distracted myself, though.
 You mention the gloxinia, and I too think that such are quite the sight to behold.
 I don't believe that it was the type of blossom to be seen by any who had passed by, so a fox's gaze must be singularly acute.
-I will not hesitate to say that I think such flowers beautiful, as well:.
+I will not hesitate to say that I think such flowers beautiful, as well.

 How telling it is the things that we find pleasing to the eye!